Ulcer Care & Treatment

 Diabetes is the leading cause of non-traumatic lower extremity amputations in the United States, and approximately 14-24 percent of patients with diabetes who develop a foot ulcer will require an amputation.
 Foot ulceration precedes 85 percent of diabetes-related

 amputations.
 Research has shown, however, that development of a foot ulcer is preventable.

 Symptoms of Diabetic Ulcers

 Because many people who develop foot ulcers have lost the ability to feel pain, pain is not a common symptom.
 Many times, the first thing you may notice is some drainage on your socks.
 Redness and swelling may also be associated with the ulceration and,

-if it has progressed significantly, odor may be present.
+if it has progressed significantly,

 Once an ulcer is noticed, seek Cincinnati podiatrist medical care immediately.
 Foot ulcers in patients with diabetes should be treated to reduce the risk of infection and amputation, improve function and quality of life, and reduce health-care costs.

 The primary goal in the treatment of foot ulcers is to obtain healing as soon as possible.
 The faster the healing, the less chance for an infection.

 There are several key factors in the appropriate treatment of a diabetic foot ulcer: